Innmind/mantle/README.md

 When the source calls `->terminate()` and that all tasks are finished then `$run()` returns the carried value.
 Here it will assign the aggregation of both tasks results to the value `$users`.

+> **Note**
+> As long as you use the `$os` abstraction passed as arguments the system will automatically suspend your code when necessary.
+This means that you don't even need to think about it.

+> **Note**
+> The source `callable` is also run asynchronously.
+This means that you can use it to build a socket server and wait indefinitely for new connections without impacting the execution of already started tasks.

+> **Warning**
+> Do NOT return the `$os` variable outside of the tasks or the source as it may break your code.

+> **Note**
+> Since this package has been designed by only passing arguments (no global state) it means that you can compose the use of `Forerunner`, this means that you can run a new instance of `Forerunner` inside a task and it will behave transparently.
+(Although this feature as not been tested yet!)

 ## Limitations

 ### Signals